 Whenever the tool is left unattended, or during transportation or storage, the safety lock should be locked (Figure 3).
 The safety lock lowers the blade to shield it from contact, and prevents unexpected motion of the leverage handle.
 To lock the safety lock, lower the leverage handle to its bottom position and slide the safety lock all the way to the right.
-The safety lock includes a lock nut that should be tightened down to prevent accidental unlocking.
+Tighten the safety lock lock nut.
 For transportation or storage, the leverage handle should also be positioned with its button in the lower hole of the connector tube.

-Carry the cutter by its carrying handle (Figure 1).
+Carry the cutter using its carrying handle.
 Do not carry the cutter using its leverage handle, blade carrier, or bottom bar.
-Keep hands away from the blade, blade carrier, and pressure rollers at all times.

-When transporting or storing the cutter, use caution to prevent the cutter from being dropped or falling.
-Damage to the cutter or injury may result.

-In transportation or storage, do not pile heavy materials on top of the tool such as by putting it in the bottom of the van and piling up flooring and other materials on top of it.
-Damage to the cutter's bed and mechanism may result.
+Keep hands away from the blade.
+When transporting or storing the cutter, use caution to prevent it from being dropped or falling.
+Damage or injury may result.
+In transportation or storage, do not pile heavy materials on top of the tool such as by piling on flooring and other materials in the van.
+Damage to the bed and mechanism may result.